RGB 1-Day Workshop

 Drew Hickman was an early pioneer in animation, creating the very first commercially available hardware (ChristmasCave*) and software (Dasher*) products for music-synchronized displays.
 Since those early days in his garage, Drew has gone on to help drive advances in the lighting and animation field and has helped an untold number of lighting enthusiasts create displays.
 He has also designed impressive home and commercial displays through his business, Holiday Technologies.
 Holiday Technologies is an official dealer of Light-O-Rama products and the official LOR training partner.

-The cost for the one-day workshop includes:
+The one-day workshop includes:

 - 1 Full day of dedicated RGB training